vkhatri/chef-solrcloud/README.md

       }
   	}

-> Note: You might want to enable attribute `"zkconfigsets_manager": true` on limited cluster nodes.
+> Note: You might want to enable attribute `"manager": true` on limited cluster nodes.
 In a large
 > cluster, enabling this value on limited nodes would create less overhead for zookeeper.